 There is a risk that CIL fails to comply with regulations and laws within jurisdictions in which it operates.
 This risk is managed primarily by the Compliance function and the Legal function, which report to the Chief Compliance Officer and General Counsel respectively.
 Key regulatory and legal risks are noted within the CIL Risk Register as operational risks.

-Financial Risks from Climate Change
+Climate Change Risk